-And anyone can start doing it.
+The good news is that anyone can start doing it.
 It’s never too late to start or physically reinvent yourself.
 If toning up your physique makes you feel more confident and happy with your appearance than it’s worth striving towards.
-Not to mention the abundance of well being benefits weight lifting has including, preventing chronic disease, improving bone strength, cognitive function and energy levels.
+Not to mention the abundance of well-being benefits weight lifting has including, preventing chronic disease, improving bone strength, cognitive function and energy levels.

 Do 5 minutes of light cardio to get the heart pumping and muscles warmed ready for exercise.
 Follow this with some basic stretching.